systelab/systelab-components/README.md

 }
 ```

-And in the sass file app.component.scss we have imported the files.
+In the sass file app.component.scss, we have imported the bootstrap and systelab-component sass styles.

 ```sass
 @import "../systelab-components/styles/sass/systelab-bootstrap-settings";